 But you won’t see the Arabs covering their faces anymore in the culture because people do not travel in the desert as often these days.
 Also, if there is a sandstorm, people have the luxury of not coming outdoors until it’s gone.

 Therefore the most prevalent types of headdresses these days are the formal style and the other one with the Ghutra tied around the head.

 How to tie a proper Emirati Ghutra

-Learning how to tie an Arabic headdress will come in handy when you go for a desert safari trip.
-Especially if you do so in summer.
-Also, if you want to complete the Emirati look when you dress up, you cannot do without a proper ghutra.
-Although you might have to try a few times before getting it right (like all things), here are the steps you get you started.
+Learning how to tie an Arabic headdress will come in handy when you go for a desert safari, especially if you do so in summer.
+You cannot do without a proper ghutra to complete the Emirati look when you dress up.
+Although you might have to try a few times before getting it right (like all things), here are the steps you get started.

 Place the folded Ghutra over your head wider side towards the front with the fold facing outward.
 Dangle both ends on your sides.

 Take the side of the Ghutra hanging on your left side and fold it inwards.
 Make two folds.
 Fold the width in half two times.

 Take the folded end and tie it around your head.
 Pocket the end inside the fold you have made in the first step.